Thank you for your interest in applying to the School of Marine and Environmental Affairs at the University of

 Selecting Tracks and Faculty Advisors

-Applicants will be asked to select their preference of either the Professional or Thesis track at the time they apply for admission to the MMA program, however official track selections will made within the student’s first quarter of study.
+Applicants will be asked to select their preference of either the Professional or Thesis track at the time they apply for admission to the MMA program, however official track selections will be made within the student’s first quarter of study.

 Admission to the Thesis track requires concurrence of a faculty advisor, and students must propose a research project and establish their thesis committee by the end of winter quarter of their first year.

 It is not necessary to select a faculty advisor prior to entering the School of Marine and Environmental Affairs.
 Each incoming student is assigned to a faculty member who will serve as the First Year Advisor and who will assist the student in planning his/her program and identifying a Capstone Project Advisor (for the professional track – capstone option), a Course Planning Advisor (for the professional track – course-only option) or a Thesis Committee Chair (for the thesis track) over the course of the first year.
 If applicants have a preference for an advisor they should indicate that in their application.